stsaz/fmedia/README.txt

 ---------------
 OVERVIEW
 ---------------
-fmedia is a fast asynchronous media player/recorder/converter for Windows (Linux/ALSA version is being tested now and it will be available in the next releases).
+fmedia is a fast asynchronous media player/recorder/converter for Windows and Linux.
 Its goal is to provide smooth playback even if input device is very slow and unresponsive.
 The architecure allows to extend the functionality of the application in any way: adding a new audio input/output format, a new DSP filter or even a new GUI.  fmedia is very small and fast: it has low CPU & memory consumption making it ideal to listen to music or process audio files while running on a notebook's battery.

 Note: it's beta version - not tested well enough, not all functions will work as expected.
 See section "USE-CASES" to have an idea of which features should work.